Welcome

 • Captions and attribution on local images are correct

-• The branch contains only commits related to your narrative — nothing accidental elsewhere
+• The branch contains only commits related to your narrative, with nothing accidental included

 • The file name follows the yyyy-mm-dd-narrative-name.md pattern